Loading...

 How to consume Tea and biscuit without glucose spikes

-Include fiber-rich foods in your snack, such as a small serving of berries or apple slices, to help slow the absorption of sugar.
+Include high-fiber foods in your snack, such as adding a side of berries or an apple.
+Fiber can help slow down the digestion process and prevent spikes.

 Stay Hydrated